tcrundall/chronostar-dev-docs/_sources/mixture/componentmixture.rst.txt

    BaseMixture is an abstract class, and so we must implement the missing methods.

+   For now I've included all :class:`sklearn.mixture.BaseMixture` parameters, but I expect some are superfluous/incompatible to our needs and will be removed.

    .. note::
       To ensure that nothing is hidden behind the scenes, I have dumped all the :class:`sklearn.mixture.GaussianMixture` parameters here.
 Certainly not all of them are required, and I'll whittle the list down over time.